-Ardo breastpump orders placed before 2pm, Monday to Friday, are despatched free on the next working day if the order is over £40.
+Ardo Breast Pump orders placed before 2pm, Monday to Friday, are despatched free on the next working day (not tracked).
 If you need a next day delivery or Saturday there is an option for this choice.

 * Due to incidents that may occur beyond our control, we cannot offer a guarantee.
 For the Scottish Highland areas this may be a 2/3 day delivery.